vapor/docs/3.0/docs/vapor/json.md

 }

-/// A login error (unsuccessful output) struct LoginError: Encodable, JSONResponseRepresentable {
+/// A login error (unsuccessful output) struct LoginError: Encodable, ResponseRepresentable {
   // The reason will be represented in JSON as a `String` enum Reason: String, Encodable {
     case invalidCredentials